Bry-die/NC-NEWS/README.md

 - Create a new topic
 - Sort comments and articles based on queries

-##How to use
+## How to use

--Clone the repo
+- Clone the repo
--Navigate to the repo and cd into NC-NEWS
+- Navigate to the repo and cd into NC-NEWS
-Install the dependencies using
+### Install the dependencies using `npm install`
-    ###npm install
-Run
-    ###npm start
-to run a local version of the site
+### Run`npm start` to run a local version of the site
--Use the default username to login to the site (tickle122)
+- Use the default username to login to the site (tickle122)